AugustHuangMX/HZDDigitalGarden/content/EC423 Labour Economics.md

 ```

 `sum` is short for `summarize`.
 It gives you summary statistics of the variables you input.
 Here, we are summarizing `hrp1` and `hrp2`.

+---

+How to understand "labour share"?

+The labour share of income is the portion of national income that is paid to workers in the form of wages, salaries, and benefits.
+It is typically calculated as the ratio of total labour compensation to total national income or GDP.

+$$
+\text{Labour Share} = \frac{\text{Total Wages and Salaries}}{\text{GDP}}
+$$